-The term 'Term Life Insurance' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Term Life Insurance' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Term life insurance is a form of life insurance.
 It offers coverage for a preset and limited amount of time that is called the relevant term.
 The coverage provided is a fixed rate of payment coverage.
 Once the term expires, the individual’s coverage at the rate of the premiums that were charged before are not assured any more.

 The client will be forced to drop their term life insurance coverage or to get a different coverage with varying payments and terms.
 Should the person who is insured die within the term, the death benefit amounts are paid out to the insured person’s beneficiary.
 This term life insurance proves to be the most affordable means of buying a major dollar value of death benefit coverage based on the premium cost charged.

 Term life insurance turns out to be the first type of life insurance created, and it stands in contrast to permanent forms of life insurance like universal life, whole life, and variable universal life.
 These coverage types promise an individual pre set premiums that can not go up for the person’s entire life.
 People do not usually employ term insurance for strategies involving charitable giving or their needs for estate planning.
 Instead, they are thinking about a need to replace an income if a person passes away on his or her family unexpectedly.